Resilience and emergencies privacy notice

 Vulnerable person data

-This is refreshed each week with an updated file (previous files are deleted).
-Information that is shared for example, with the emergency services must be deleted upon the closure of the incident, as directed by our established protocol.
+This is refreshed each week with an updated file.
+Any information that is shared, for example, with the emergency services, must be deleted upon the closure of the incident, as directed by our established protocol.

 Emergency contact directory

-Kept as a permanent resource but is maintained by actively updating details on a quarterly basis.
-Once updated, the previous version would be deleted.
+This is kept as a permanent resource, but is maintained by actively updating details on a quarterly basis.

 Ready for anything volunteer data